 Under the 2014 PE Curriculum, PE is a statutory subject to be taught, although there is no statutory requirement for time spent engaging in PE lessons.
-Stower Provost Primary School does however; acknowledge the DfE recommendation of 2 hours per week.
+Stower Provost Community School does however; acknowledge the DfE recommendation of 2 hours per week.
 Therefore, pupils have access to two P.E. lessons a week.
-This is often supplemented through additional physical activities, such as competitive events organised by the Gillingham School PE Department.
+This is often supplemented through additional physical activities, such as competitive events organised by the School Games Organiser - North District based at Gillingham School.